Sri Lankan Malays, Ceylon 1880-1890

 Location: Sri Lanka

-The Malays of Sri Lanka (also known as Ja Minissu) originated in Southeast Asia and today consist of about 50,000 – 70,000 persons.
+The Malays of Sri Lanka (also known as Ja Minissu) originated in Southeast Asia and today consist of about 50,000 – 70,000 Malays in Sri Lanka.
 Their ancestors came to the country when both Sri Lanka and Indonesia were colonies of the Dutch.
 Most of the early Malay immigrants were soldiers, posted by the Dutch colonial administration to Sri Lanka, who decided to settle on the island.
 Other immigrants were convicts or members of noble houses from Indonesia who were exiled to Sri Lanka and who never left.
-The main source of a continuing Malay identity is their common Malay language, which includes numerous words absorbed from the Moorish variant of the Tamil language and has changed its grammatical structures along the model provided by Sinhala and Tamil.
+The main source of a continuing Malay identity is their common Malay language, which includes numerous words absorbed from the Moorish variant of the Tamil language and has changed its grammatical structures along the model provided by Sinhalese and Tamil.
 In the 1980s, the Malays made up about 5 % of the island’s Muslim population, making them one of the smallest minority groups in Sri Lanka. -wikipedia-

-More infomation about Sri Lanka ‘s
+More information about Sri Lanka ‘s Malays visit >>

-The Dutch “Malays” are Indonesian, mainly Javanese.
+1. The Dutch “Malays” are Indonesian, mainly Javanese.

 Malay is a redundant British colonial umbrella term for all “Austronesians”= Philippines, Malaysian, Thai, Khmer, Lao, Myanmar and Indonesian.

-Can anyone please assist me with email and telephone contacts of teh Chairman of Malay Association Of Colombo.
+2. Can anyone please assist me with email and telephone contacts of teh Chairman of Malay Association Of Colombo.

 I am trying to trace my relatives, namely My Uncle Tuan Kamaldin Rahim or any of his family members.